Matala beach, Heraklion, Crete Island

 Following the innumerable paths of the farmland inland visitors can discover monasteries and hermitages, forgotten castles and fortresses nestled on hard to reach peaks, unfolding this way the land’s history piece by piece.
-For climbing aficionados there are many opportunities throughout the prefecture, which is also strewn with caves presenting religious, historic and speleological interest, as well as magnificent beaches that offer attractive and easily accessible solutions for cool moments and hours of fun.
+For climbing aficionados there are many opportunities throughout Heraklion, which is also strewn with caves presenting religious, historic and speleological interest, as well as magnificent beaches that offer attractive and easily accessible solutions for cool moments and hours of fun.

 Visitors will have the opportunity to enjoy a broad variety of activities in nature while staying at rural accommodations.
-Biking on the rural roads crossing the prefecture, horse-back riding, participation in traditional feasts, cart racing tracks and water parks, make vacations in Crete a very attractive proposal.
+Biking on the rural roads crossing Heraklion, horse-back riding, participation in traditional feasts, cart racing tracks and water parks, make vacations in Crete a very attractive proposal.
 Finally, activities such as diving and sailing are available at Heraklion through organized training centres with necessary equipment available for rent.

-The consumption of valuable dietary elements plays a key role in the prevention of diabetes, heart illness and certain types of cancer.
+Recent studies have concluded that Crete has a very low death rate and attribute that to the Cretan diet.The consumption of valuable dietary elements plays a key role in the prevention of diabetes, heart illness and certain types of cancer.